kfoozminus/cheatsheets/kubernetes.md

   - each node contains the services necessary to run pods
   - the services on a node include docker, kubelet, kube-proxy
   - a node's status contains - addresses, condition, capacity, info
   - Node is a top-level resource in the k8s REST API.
-(QJenny)

 ### Addresses
   - usage of these fields depends on your cloud provider or bare metal config